 Have a question about Lagom?
 We’ve sorted out a sample of frequently asked questions and provided answers below.
 If your question is not covered here, try these resources:

-No, Lagom supports using either Cassandra or relational databases, including MySQL, PostegreSQL, Oracle and H2.
+No, Lagom supports using either Cassandra or relational databases, including MySQL, PostgreSQL, Oracle and H2.
 The Lagom development environment provides and uses Cassandra by default because it offers great scalability and replication features.
 See more in the Java documentation or the Scala documentation.

-If you prefer not to run a message broker, however, the Message Broker API is completely optional.
+If you prefer not to run a message broker, however, the Message Broker API is entirely optional.
 You can write Lagom services that communicate with each other directly by using HTTP requests or by streaming data over a WebSocket.

 The Message Broker API was designed to make it possible to integrate with alternative message broker services.
 Currently, Lagom only includes support for Kafka, but advanced users can write their own implementations of the Message Broker API.
 Future versions of Lagom might include new, officially-supported implementations.